Salesforce.com Announces Force.com for Amazon Web Services, Extending the Benefits of the Cloud to Even More Businesses

 more businesses take advantage of the benefits of the cloud."

 "Cloud computing is not just the future of salesforce.com, it's the future of the computing

-true pioneer and leader in bringing cloud computing to developers and enterprises worldwide.
-We are
+been a true pioneer and leader in bringing cloud computing to developers and enterprises worldwide.

-delighted to be working with Amazon Web Services to accelerate this change, and bring its benefits
+We are delighted to be working with Amazon Web Services to accelerate this change, and bring its

 "We're excited to use Force.com and Amazon Web Services together to run our business in the

 cloud," said John Johnson, Vice President of Licensing at ASCAP.
 "We've been able to leverage these